United States presidential inauguration: Dates

 This resulted in several anomalies.
 It has been alleged that in 1849, Senate President pro tempore David Rice Atchison was president for a day, although all scholars dismiss that claim.
 In 1877, due to the controversy over the Compromise of 1877, Rutherford B. Hayes was sworn in secretly on March 3 before Ulysses S. Grant's term ended on March 4—raising the question if the United States had two presidents at the same time for one day.
 In modern times, the president took the oath on a Sunday in a private ceremony and repeated it the following day with all the pomp and circumstance.
-In 1985 and 2013 these ceremonies were televised.
+In 1985 and 2013, these ceremonies were televised.
 Irregular inaugurations occurred on nine occasions intra-term, after the death or, in one case, resignation of a president.

 Inauguration Day, while not a federal holiday, is observed as a holiday by federal employees who would be working in the "Inauguration Day Area" and who are regularly scheduled to perform non-overtime work on Inauguration Day.
 There is no in-lieu-of holiday for employees or students who are not regularly scheduled to work or attend school on Inauguration Day.
 The Inauguration Day Area consists of the District of Columbia; Montgomery and Prince George's counties in Maryland; Arlington and Fairfax counties in Virginia (the City of Fairfax is considered part of Fairfax County for this purpose), and the cities of Alexandria and Falls Church in Virginia.

+Inauguration Day fell on Martin Luther King Jr. Day, another federal holiday (designated in 1986), in 1997, 2013, and 2025.